Netcracker/KubeMarine/documentation/Troubleshooting.md

 At working clusters, these variables can be adjusted manually by updating `/var/lib/kubelet/config.yaml` (for kubelet, at all the nodes) and `/etc/kubernetes/manifests/kube-controller-manager.yaml` (for controller-manager, at the control-planes).

-## `kube-controller-manager` unable to sync caches for garbage collector
+## `kube-controller-manager` Unable to Sync Caches for Garbage Collector

 **Symptoms**: The following errors in the `kube-controller-manager` logs:
 ```